Exact solutions in general relativity: Difficulties with the definition

 Within the first approach the alleged stress–energy tensor must arise in the standard way from a "reasonable" matter distribution or non-gravitational field.
 In practice, this notion is pretty clear, especially if we restrict the admissible non-gravitational fields to the only one known in 1916, the electromagnetic field.
 But ideally we would like to have some mathematical characterization that states some purely mathematical test which we can apply to any putative "stress–energy tensor", which passes everything which might arise from a "reasonable" physical scenario, and rejects everything else.
 No such characterization is known.
 Instead, we have crude tests known as the energy conditions, which are similar to placing restrictions on the eigenvalues and eigenvectors of a linear operator.
 On the one hand, these conditions are far too permissive: they would admit "solutions" which almost no-one believes are physically reasonable.
 On the other, they may be far too restrictive: the most popular energy conditions are apparently violated by the Casimir effect.

-Einstein also recognized another element of the definition of an exact solution: it should be a Lorentzian manifold (meeting additional criteria), i.e. a smooth manifold.
-But in working with general relativity, it turns out to be very useful to admit solutions which are not everywhere smooth; examples include many solutions created by matching a perfect fluid interior solution to a vacuum exterior solution, and impulsive plane waves.
-Once again, the creative tension between elegance and convenience, respectively, has proven difficult to resolve satisfactorily.
+Another common assumption is that exact solutions should be smooth manifolds with smoothly-varying metrics.
+But in working with general relativity, it turns out to be useful to admit solutions which are not everywhere smooth; examples include many solutions created by matching a perfect fluid interior solution to a vacuum exterior solution and impulsive plane waves.

 In addition to such local objections, we have the far more challenging problem that there are very many exact solutions which are locally unobjectionable, but globally exhibit causally suspect features such as closed timelike curves or structures with points of separation ("trouser worlds").
 Some of the best known exact solutions, in fact, have globally a strange character.